 Within the patrol division, there are additional sub-divisions.

-The administrative division of the police department is comprised of the Chief of Police, a Sergeant that assists with administrative duties, a Detective, a non-uniform administrative assistant to the chief, two non-uniform police clerks, and the crossing guard.
+The administrative division of the police department is comprised of the Chief of Police, a Sergeant that assists with administrative duties, two Detectives, a non-uniform administrative assistant to the chief, a non-uniform police clerk, and the crossing guard.

 The administrative staff's duties include policy development, emergency planning, monthly state and federal reporting, insurance issues, and the handling of civilian complaints.